I originally wrote this article shortly after having my first baby in 2020. We had travelled a little bit at the time.

 - Baby Tylenol

-- Baby Nail Clippers – This pair is tiny and only costs a few bucks, baby nails grow crazy fast and you will need them no matter how long you’re gone.
+- Baby Nail Clippers – This pair is tiny and only costs a few bucks, baby nails grow fast and you will need them no matter how long you’re gone.

 Again, check with your pediatrician before giving your baby any over the counter medication.